railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 Wait for the message showing that the database has been successfully created, along with the user accounts and passwords (\ ``admin/XXXX``\   and \ ``demo/demo``\  ).
-Now that you have created this database you can extend it without having to know the super-administrator password.
+Now that you have created this database, you can extend it without having to know the super-administrator password.

 .. index::
    single: access; LDAP